Johns Hopkins Pancreas Islet Transplant Program

 Nurse Practitioner and Director of Clinical Research

 Johns Hopkins Hospital

-As with any other surgery there is a risk of infection, bleeding and a death.
+As with any other surgery, there is a risk of infection, bleeding and death.
 Other risks include becoming diabetic and requiring lifelong use of insulin to control blood sugar levels.

 You will be in the intensive care unit for approximately 2-4 days after the procedure.
-You may spend a remainder of 6-10 days in the hospital for adequate rest and healing.
+You may spend another 6-10 days in the hospital for adequate rest and healing.

-When you are discharged from the hospital you will not be able to drive or lift anything over 10 pounds for 6-8 weeks after surgery.
+After you are discharged from the hospital, you will not be able to drive or lift anything over 10 pounds for 6-8 weeks.
 You will be able to go up and down steps and should be able to eat a regular diet.
 You may have a home care nurse assist you if you require insulin.

-Your follow-up appointments may start two and four weeks after you have been discharged, then three, six, nine, and 12 months post-surgery.
-Afterwards, you may have one annual follow-up visit.
+You will have follow-up appointments scheduled for two and four weeks after you have been discharged, then three, six, nine, and 12 months after the surgery.
+Moving forward, you may have one annual follow-up visit.